 Article

-Here are my seven essential things every advisor needs to know to protect themselves and their clients.
+Here are my seven essential things every financial adviser needs to know to protect themselves and their clients.

 | 4 min read

-Criminal hackers are exploiting the Covid-19 pandemic, as mass homeworking has increased existing some system vulnerabilities and created new threats.
-Heightened geopolitical tensions have also sparked an increase in state-sponsored threats from rogue nations such as Russia, China and North Korea.
-Here are my
+Mass homeworking since the pandemic has increased some system vulnerabilities and created new threats.
+Heightened geopolitical tensions have also sparked an increase in state-sponsored threats from rogue nations such as Russia, China and North Korea – making cybersecurity for finance even more vital.

 Simple, strong procedures will protect your firm and your clients.
 Examples include always calling the client using a number on file in response to an email instruction.
 Train staff regularly and consider testing how well staff adhere to the procedures.